+• Accuracy Improvements

-- Accuracy Improvements - SpamSieve is smarter about what text to tokenize, it extracts more information from messages, it's better at detecting invisible text, and it can undo more spammer obfuscations. - The Bayesian classifier can leverage the results of SpamAssassin's heuristic tests.
-It also assigns better word probabilities and is better at deciding which parts of the message are important. - Messages containing Habeas headers are now checked against the Habeas Whitelist86.
-This protects against spam messages that include Habeas headers in order to get through filters.
+- SpamSieve is smarter about what text to tokenize, it extracts more information from messages, it's better at detecting invisible text, and it can undo more spammer obfuscations. - The Bayesian classifier can leverage the results of SpamAssassin's heuristic tests.
+It also assigns better word probabilities and is better at deciding which parts of the message are important. - Messages containing Habeas headers are now checked against the Habeas Whitelist.
+This protects against spam messages that include Habeas headers in order to get through filters. - Removed the Import Seed Spam command, as it would reduce accuracy with recent versions of SpamSieve.